Yoga Therapy | Somatic Experiencing® | Private Yoga Classes | Personal Yoga Session | Group Yoga |

 I have diverse teaching experience, teaching general classes at yoga studios, retreats and teaching groups and individuals with mobility and mental health challenges, chronic health issues and older person's who are unable to mobilise independently.

-I see NDIS clients for a range of psychosocial disabilities, including chronic illness, syndromes, disease, mental health needs, mobility issues, nervous system disorders and trauma including developmental and attachment-based trauma.
+I work with NDIS participants experiencing a range of psychosocial disabilities and health concerns, including chronic illness, progressive degenerative conditions, mental health challenges, mobility issues, nervous system disorders, PTSD, and trauma, including developmental and attachment-based trauma.
+I offer both yoga classes and tailored yoga therapy sessions to meet a person's individual needs.

 What is the difference between yoga therapy and yoga?